-Community Solar Garden (solar garden) - a solar-electric (photovoltaic) array that provides retail electric power (or a financial proxy for retail power) to multiple community members or businesses residing or located off-site from the location of the solar energy system, consistent with Minn.
+Community Solar Garden - A solar energy system that provides retail electric power (or a financial proxy for retail power) to multiple community members or businesses residing or located off-site from the location of the solar energy system, consistent with Minn.
 Statutes 216B.1641 or successor statute.
 A community solar garden may be either an accessory or a principal use.